dflemin3/approxposterior/_sources/tutorial.rst.txt

 .. code-block:: python

-  from approxposterior import approx, likelihood as lh import numpy as np
+  from approxposterior import approx, gpUtils, likelihood as lh, utility as ut import numpy as np

   # Define algorithm parameters